ECONOMIC KICKOFF: 'What a difference a year makes'

 Chuck Eyler, president of the Peak Insurance Group and one of the major sponsors of the Economic Kickoff event, led off the broadcast from Appalachian Theatre by offering an outlook for the insurance industry.

-Dr. Sheri Everts, Appalachian State University Chancellor, provided an update on campus operations in the spring semester and expanded on operational challenges posed by the pandemic.
+Sheri Everts, Appalachian State University’s chancellor, provided an update on campus operations in the spring semester and expanded on operational challenges posed by the pandemic.
 She also spoke about projects and goals of the university that do not include COVID-19 as the primary driver of conversation.

 (0) comments